Last Updated on December 30, 2019 by Christine Kaaloa

 There’s something to the saying “If you’ve seen one Korean city, you’ve seen them all“.

-Seoul’s dazzling urban design makes it a city you’ll want to see.
+I love Seoul!
+Seoul’s dazzling urban design makes it a must see city.

 1. Forbidden Itaewon